Skip to content

 The Local Authorities (Members’ Allowances) (England) Regulations 2003 No 1021 require local authorities to establish an Independent Remuneration Panel to review and provide advice on Members’ allowances.

-The scheme allows for payments to Members attending meetings and other approved duties of the Council and in the light of independent advice to make payments to office-holders of the Council as may be specified in recognition of duties carried out on the Council’s behalf.
+The scheme allows for payments to Members attending meetings and other approved duties of the Council and in the light of independent advice, to make payments to office-holders of the Council as may be specified in recognition of duties carried out on the Council’s behalf.

-This scheme shall have effect from 9 May 2023.
+This scheme shall have effect from 1 April 2026.

 1.1 Key Features of the New Scheme